MihaiTudor26/mihaitudor26.github.io/_pages/about.md

 Welcome to my personal webpage!

-I am Teaching Assistant at the Department of Mathematics, University of Craiova, Romania.
+I am a Teaching Assistant in the Department of Mathematics at the University of Craiova, Romania.

 ## 🎓 Education